alitha1576/final-project/README.md

 - **Closing the Modal:** The modal can be closed by clicking the close button in the top-left corner of the modal or by clicking on the darkened background outside the modal.
 Once closed:
   - Scrolling functionality is restored.
   - The background dimming disappears.
+- **Add to Watchlist:** Clicking the +Add to watchlist button on a movie card adds the movie to the Watchlist.
+The button text changes to -Remove from watchlist, allowing the user to remove the movie if desired.
+- **View Watchlist:** Clicking the Watchlist button in the header displays all the movies added to the Watchlist as cards.
+These cards are dynamically loaded from localStorage.

 - **Search Functionality:** A search bar (input Search) allows users to look up movies by title.
 When a query is entered: